 5. Banks 42225 RAM Air Intake System – Best Ram Cold Air Intake

 This is the youngest company and not quite as focused as some on-air and intake products exclusively.
 Still, they have a reputation for top-tier quality– and they know it.
-This self-awareness is exemplified with its high cost.
+This self-awareness is exemplified by its high cost.

-However, the ram intakes style does allow for a massive air inlet.
+However, the ram intake style does allow for a massive air inlet.
 This allows the Banks cold air intake to provide 33-percent more airflow than your stock intake.
 On top of that, the Banks ram intake tube is CFD designed.
 This helps provide excellent airflow without variation.
 Still, this is unlikely to provide the kind of power boost you might see with other options.
 Though, your engine should still run smoother all the same.

 One nicer quality of the Banks is the option of choice.
 The Banks ram intake gives you the option of choosing what type of filter you want.
 It is one of the few cold air intake systems to do so.
 You can go with the oiled filters or the cleaner dry filters.
 This is actually one of the few cold air intake systems we saw that comes with a lifetime filter.